fehnicchio/Machine-Learning/README.md

 ### For this porject, I used the Gemini's API to create a Chatbot.
 This code was created with Imersão IA with Alura and Google
 ### To use, you need to put your API Key(created in Google AI Studio), copy than paste in "YOUR_API_Key".
-### I used to block none of safety settings, just to test the chatbot.
+### I put to block none of safety settings, just to test the chatbot.
 Maybe has some hate, sexual and harassment context on the answer of chatbot.